-RG 000.29 Benchmarks can be useful to test whether the information is plausible because it is within the range expected for a person in broadly similar circumstances to the consumer (alternatively, the comparison may indicate that the information provided may not be true).
-You need to regularly monitor and review benchmarks and how you use them to ensure they remain appropriate (e.g. by assessing data on defaults, complaints and dispute resolution).
+RG 281.33 Benchmarks may also be useful in some circumstances to test whether the information could be reasonably believed to be substantially correct because it is within the range expected for a person in broadly similar circumstances to the consumer (alternatively, the comparison may indicate that the information provided may not be true).
+However, you need to regularly monitor and review benchmarks and how you use them to ensure they remain appropriate (e.g. by assessing data on defaults, complaints and dispute resolution).